loda-lang/loda-programs/programs/oeis/list2.md

 * [A232991](http://oeis.org/A232991) ([L03 program](232/A232991.asm)): Period 6: repeat [1, 0, 0, 0, 1, 0].
 * [A233035](http://oeis.org/A233035) ([L05 program](233/A233035.asm)): a(n) = n * floor(n/4).
 * [A233036](http://oeis.org/A233036) ([L08 program](233/A233036.asm)): The maximum number of I-tetrominoes that can be packed into an n X n array of squares when rotation is allowed.
+* [A233106](http://oeis.org/A233106) ([L104 program](233/A233106.asm)): Number of n X 1 0..5 arrays with no element x(i,j) adjacent to value 5-x(i,j) horizontally or vertically, top left element zero, and 1 appearing before 2 3 and 4, and 2 appearing before 3 in row major order.
 * [A233272](http://oeis.org/A233272) ([L15 program](233/A233272.asm)): a(n) = n + 1 + number of nonleading zeros in binary representation of n (A080791).
 * [A233273](http://oeis.org/A233273) ([L20 program](233/A233273.asm)): Bisection of A233272: a(n) = A233272(2n+1).
 * [A233325](http://oeis.org/A233325) ([L05 program](233/A233325.asm)): (2*6^(n+1) - 7) / 5.